-Chicago happens to be absolutely stacked with incredible ice cream shops, so there’s no excuse to be stuck to your couch next to an expired pint of bad grocery store ice cream.
-Which is why, after extensive scientific analysis (eating a bunch of it all at once), we’ve compiled a list of our 15 favorite spots.
-From classic 100-year-old institutions to vegan soft serve shops, here are all the places you need to be eating ice cream from in Chicago right now.
+Chicago happens to be stacked with incredible ice cream shops, so there’s no excuse to be stuck on your couch next to an expired pint of bad grocery store ice cream.
+Which is why, after extensive scientific analysis (eating a bunch of it all at once), we’ve compiled a list of our 18 favorite spots.
+From classic 100-year-old institutions to vegan soft serve shops, here are all the places you need to be eating ice cream (or gelato, or custard, or paletas), ranked.

 As your coworker who went to Italy five years ago constantly reminds you, gelato is wonderful and “way better than ice cream.”
 That person is annoying, but occasionally right, and Paulo in West Town proves their theory.
 The gelato here has an unbelievably velvety texture, and a variety of flavors like pistachio brimming with intense nuttiness, sweet and salty dulce de leche, and cookies and cream that makes us weep tears of joy.
 It’s a small, narrow shop with zero space to eat inside, but there’s a quiet sidewalk patio for you to sit in peace while the tears stream down your face.

-Scooter’s also serves frozen custard that’s made fresh daily.
-It’s usually a lot busier than Lickity, and the interior isn’t quite as cute—but they have a convenient walk-up window, and the custard is thick and delicious.
+Scooter’s serves frozen custard that’s made fresh daily.
+It’s usually a lot busier than the other custard shop on this list, and the interior isn’t quite as cute—but they have a convenient walk-up window, and the custard is thick and delicious.
 Get the PB&J concrete: vanilla custard blended with liquid peanut butter and black raspberry topping.
 Then plan to make room in your kitchen for all the “liquid peanut butter” you’ll be ordering from Amazon.

 This spot in University Village (there's also a location in Wicker Park) has incredibly creamy soft serve, ice cream, melon pan ice cream sandwiches, and boba tea.
-The flavors change, but you’ll find not-too-sweet varieties like taro, red bean, sesame, milk tea, and earl grey.
+The flavors change, but you’ll find not-too-sweet varieties like lychee pearl, black sesame, and sweet corn.
 And one of our favorite things here is the messy boba—your choice of soft serve topped with boba in a cup.

 Carnivals can be fun and terrifying, and they tend to involve both lines and funnel cake.
 The same could be said of the funnel cake sundae at Sugar Shack in Bridgeport, which is exactly what it sounds like, i.e. an ice cream sundae piled on top of some funnel cake that you’re going to have to wait in line for.
 It’s delicious, and although you may briefly wonder what it will do to your body, you also won’t care.

 This classic Beverly ice cream shop opened in 1926.
 It definitely gets points for nostalgia, but at the end of the day, you come here for one thing: the rainbow cone.
 It’s made with layers of chocolate, strawberry, Palmer House (vanilla with walnuts and cherries), and pistachio ice creams, plus orange sherbet.
 While this may not be the combination you’d go for on your own, somehow all the flavors work perfectly together.
 Also cool?
-They debuted an ice cream truck, whose location you can track on Instagram.
+They debuted an ice cream truck.

 Annette’s is a takeout window in Lincoln Park that does both Italian ice and ice cream.
-We prefer the Italian ice at Mario’s, but we like that you can also get ice cream at Annette’s.
-It’s a perfect neighborhood spot—the kind of place you might stroll by while walking your dog.
-Go with a hot fudge brownie sundae.
+We prefer the Italian ice at Mario’s, but we like that you can also get ice cream at Annette’s, even if it tastes like the grocery store kind.
+Get it in the form of a hot fudge brownie sundae and it won’t even matter.
+Annette’s is a perfect neighborhood spot—the kind of place you might stroll by while walking your dog.